Data Modeling Zone (DMZ) returns to Phoenix! March 4-6, 2025.

 Beda Hammerschmidt studied computer science and later earned a PhD in indexing XML data.
 He joined Oracle as a software developer in 2006.
 He initiated the support for JSON in Oracle and is co-author of the SQL/JSON standard.
 Beda is currently managing groups supporting semi-structured data in Oracle (JSON, XML, Full Text, etc).

 During your database modeling efforts, do you sometimes find yourself not having the time to do things as well as you’d like?
 Maybe you say to yourself, “I’ll come back and do that little thing later,” and that later opportunity just doesn’t materialize.
-Wouldn’t it be nice to have someone to help with the work, but you know that due to budget issues your company cannot hire another person right now?
-Just maybe AI can be your personal assistant to share some of the work, so you can reach higher levels of quality and confidence with the end result of the data model.
+Wouldn’t it be nice to have someone to help with the work, especially during times when you have increased workload?
+Just maybe AI can be your personal assistant to share some of that workload, so you can reach higher levels of quality and confidence with the result of the designed database.

 Why Attend?
 Your session facilitator, Steve Sewell, will demonstrate innovative and practical ways to apply AI in data modeling.
 These ideas will hopefully inspire you to stretch your imagination and apply AI even further than what is covered in this session.
 Let’s kick start that imagination by experimenting in a demo with the following applications: